leonwgc/leonwgc/README.md

 - 👋 Hi, I'm Leon
 - I come from Hubei province which lies in the middle of China and now I have settled in ShangHai (Minhang area).
 - I am a frontend developer, Previously I was working at [yiyuan tech](https://www.yiyuangroup.com/) as a frontend tech leader
 - I am obsessed with coding.
-I have about 14 year's coding experience.
+I have more than 14 years' coding experience.
 - I ✨love✨ listening to music, watching movies.
 I also ✨love✨ outdoor trips like hiking and camping
 - 📫 Welcome to my Github